1uckyswish/DELIcious-sandwiches/README.md

 Customers can modify these Signature Sandwiches by adding or removing toppings to suit their taste.

 ## Screens

+### Main Class (Home)

+This is the heart of our Accounting Ledger Application project.
+The Main class manages all store functionalities.
+Check out the Maven Java folder structure on the left to see how the project is organized.

 ### Home Screen
 - Provides options to start a new order or exit the application.